AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 ### Embeddings {#sec:embedding-laws}

 Contexts and order-preserving embeddings form a category, which we call **OPE**.
 Objects are contexts, morphisms are elements of the `OPE` type.
-Identity and composition are as previously defined in [@sec:embeddings] and [@sec:norm-implementation]:
+Identity and composition are as previously defined in [@Sec:embeddings] and [@Sec:norm-implementation]:

 ~~~{.agda}
     idₑ  : ∀ {Γ} → OPE Γ Γ